Donald Trump: Link to violence and hate crimes

-False or misleading statements
+False or misleading statements and conspiracy theories

 Fact-checkers from The Washington Post, the Toronto Star, and CNN compiled data on "false or misleading claims" (orange background) and "false claims" (violet foreground).

 Trump frequently makes false statements in public remarks, to an extent unprecedented in American politics.
+His false and misleading statements were documented by fact-checkers, including at The Washington Post, which tallied 30,573 false or misleading statements made by him during his first presidency, increasing in frequency over time.
 His falsehoods are a distinctive part of his political identity and have been described as firehosing.

-His false and misleading statements were documented by fact-checkers, including at The Washington Post, which tallied 30,573 false or misleading statements made by him during his first presidency, increasing in frequency over time.
+During his second term, Trump relied on false, misleading, and exaggerated claims to justify his executive actions and policies.
+He continued to make untrue statements as frequently as before but with less variety while increasing the frequency of repeating a "core set" of falsehoods.

-Some of Trump's falsehoods were inconsequential, while others had more far-reaching effects, such as his unproven promotion of antimalarial drugs as a treatment for COVID-19, causing a U.S. shortage of these drugs and panic-buying in Africa and South Asia.
-Other misinformation, such as misattributing a rise in crime in England and Wales to the "spread of radical Islamic terror", served his domestic political purposes.
-His attacks on mail-in ballots and other election practices weakened public faith in the integrity of the 2020 presidential election, while his disinformation about the pandemic delayed and weakened the national response to it.
+Some of Trump's falsehoods were inconsequential, while others had more far-reaching effects, such as his unproven promotion of antimalarial drugs as a treatment for COVID-19, contributing to a U.S. shortage of these drugs and panic buying in Africa and South Asia.
+His attacks on mail-in ballots and other election practices weakened public faith in the integrity of the 2020 presidential election, while his disinformation about the COVID-19 pandemic delayed and weakened the national response to it.
 He habitually does not apologize for his falsehoods.
 Until 2018, the media rarely referred to his falsehoods as lies, including when he repeated demonstrably false statements.

+Since before his first presidency, Trump has promoted numerous conspiracy theories.
+In 2011, Trump became the leading proponent of the racist "birther" conspiracy theory that Barack Obama, the first Black U.S. president, was not born in the United States, and he claimed credit for pressuring the government to publish Obama's birth certificate, which he considered fraudulent.
+In September 2016, he publicly acknowledged Barack Obama's birthplace and falsely claimed that the rumors had been started by Hillary Clinton during her 2008 presidential campaign.
+Trump often prefaced his conspiracies by claiming he heard them from someone else, and promoted conspiracies such as climate change denial, alleged Ukrainian interference in U.S. elections, and vaccines and autism.
+After the 2020 presidential election, he promoted conspiracy theories for his defeat that were characterized as "the big lie".